The geometry of domains with negatively pinched K\"ahler metrics: Metric deformation on convex domains: Proof of Theorem

 for every $z \in \Omega$ and every $v \in \mathbb C^d$.
 This proves the upper estimate of Part (ii).

 It follows now from the assumptions on $T(g)$ and from the smoothness of the complete K\"ahler metric $g$ on $\Omega$ that the Ricci curvature of $g$ is bounded from below and above on $\Omega$ according to~\cite[Formula (6.1)]{BG64}.
-Hence, again from the Yau-Schwarz Lemma~\cite{Yau78}, we obtain that there exists $A_3 > 0$, depending on $a$, $b$, $d$, and $\Omega$, such that
+Hence, again from the Yau-Schwarz Lemma~\cite{Yau78}, we obtain that there exists $A_3 > 0$ such that

 for every $z \in \Omega$ and every $v \in \mathbb C^d$.
 Here $c_{\Omega}$ denotes the Carath\'eodory infinitesimal metric on $\Omega$.
 Finally, since $\Omega$ is convex, $c_{\Omega} \equiv k_{\Omega}$.
-This completes the proof of Part (ii), setting $A'=\sup(2A_2, A_2, A_3)$.
+This completes the proof of Part (ii), setting $A':=\max\{2A_1, A_2, A_3\}$.

 \end{proof}

 We can prove now Theorem~\ref{thm:affine_closures}.